anbox-cloud/discourse-docs/exp/rendering-architecture.md

 For AMD and Intel GPUs, Anbox Cloud uses the [Mesa driver](https://www.mesa3d.org/).

 See [Component versions](https://anbox-cloud.io/docs/component-versions) to refer to the actual version supported for any particular Anbox Cloud release.

+# Supported platforms

+For rendering, you can use the `swrast` or the `null` platforms depending on your requirements.

+`swrast` is a software rasterisation platform, which is a rendering implementation of the Mesa driver with support for LLVMpipe.
+It can be utilised for use cases that require a visual output without a GPU.
+When you set `swrast` with LLVMpipe as your backend in the `session.yaml` file, the rendering pipeline uses this platform irrespective of any available GPUs.
+To know more about this implementation, see [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html).

+`null` is a backend renderer of the [Almost Native Graphics Layer Engine (ANGLE)](https://chromium.googlesource.com/angle/angle) and can be used when you do not need a graphic output, such as, automation testing.

+For more information on the platforms supported by Anbox Cloud and how to configure them, see [Anbox platforms](https://anbox-cloud.io/docs/ref/platforms).

 # Supported APIs